pssst/pssst/README.md

 Pssst ![Build Status](https://travis-ci.org/pssst/pssst.png)
 =====
-[Pssst](https://www.pssst.name) is a simple and secure way to communicate.
+[Pssst](https://pssst.name) is a simple and secure way to communicate.
 We are not a service provider, but we provide you with the tools to start your own service.
-These tools build upon open source and strong end-to-end encryption.
+These tools are build upon open source software and strong end-to-end encryption.

 As this project is under continuous development, we advise you to not rely on our server and run your own.
 We may change things, we may break things.